 Key Specs: Base package includes 2 entry sensors, 1 motion sensor, keypad | Additional options: entry & motion sensors, carbon monoxide, smoke, water & flood sensors, cameras, video doorbell | Smart Home Support: Amazon Alexa, Google Assistant, Nest | Monitoring Contract: 3 years (with financing) | Monitoring Cost: $39.99 per month

-The Vivint Smart Home system is one of the most sophisticated and customizable systems on offer.
+The Vivint Smart Home system is the best home security system as it's the most sophisticated and customizable systems on offer.
 It’s also the most expensive.
 It offers a huge range of features, from the standard motion and entry sensors to indoor and outdoor cameras, plus video doorbell and extensive integration with smart home systems.

 The Vivint starter system includes two entry sensors, one motion sensor and the control panel for $600.
 There’s also a $200 installation fee.
 Vivint is all about customizing the package, though, so it focuses on creating custom packages with other components.
 These aren’t cheap: The company's own video doorbell costs $250 (including installation), while a self-installed video doorbell from Ring will cost you about $180.
 Vivint offers financing, which allows you to spread the up-front cost over time with a multiple year-contract, and told us that most customers go with this option.